tmfg/digitraffic/pages/afir-en.md

 Real-time status data is also available via MQTT topics over a WebSocket protocol.
 Topics can be used to filter which charging points' data is listened to.

+The production address is `wss://afir.digitraffic.fi:443/mqtt` The test address is `wss://afir-test.digitraffic.fi:443/mqtt`

+An SSL connection must be used when logging in.

+When using the Paho JS client, the address is simply afir.digitraffic.fi with port `443`.
+A simple browser-based MQTT example application is available on the [Support > MQTT examples][mqtt_example] page.

 The topic format is:
 `status-v1/<operatorCountryCode>/<operatorPartyId>/<locationId>/<evseId>`